Finding and arranging

 Internship within the MA/MSc programme

-A compulsory feature of the MA and MSc programmes is the Fieldwork /Internship course, which will provide a much-needed practical component to complement the more theoretical aspects of the MA and MSc.
+An elective course for the master's specialisations in Global Archaeology, Heritage and Museum Studies, and the MSc in Archaeological Science, is the Fieldwork /Internship course, which will provide a much-needed practical component to complement the more theoretical aspects of the MA and MSc.

 This internship will involve a small practical project of three weeks or 15 days, exclusively linked to the 1st focus of the specialisation of your choice, and can take various forms: fieldwork (excavation or survey), a museum internship, or laboratory/analytical work.